Famous Painters of India: Life, Work, Style

 Abnindranath Tagore (1871-1951)

 Abnindranath Tagore was the principal artist and creator of the “Indian Society of Oriental Art”.
 He was a painter, whose work was mostly inspired by the political conditions of his time.
+He is known for his revival of traditional Indian painting techniques and his focus on Indian subject matter.
+Tagore’s paintings are often characterized by their delicate lines, muted colors, and lyrical compositions.
 His paintings depicted scenarios like the Swadeshi movement, etc.

 Nandalal Bose (1882-1966)

-Nandlal Bose is also considered one of the pioneers of modern Indian art.
+Nandalal Bose was a Bengali painter and sculptor who is considered one of the most important artists of the Bengal School of Art.
+He is known for his paintings, sculptures, and murals, which often depict Indian historical and mythological subjects.
 He was inspired by both Indian and European art, and his work showcased two styles with elements and features of artistry.

 Nandalal Bose sketched the emblem of government awards including the Bharat Ratna and he also decorated the original manuscript of the Indian Constitution.